adafruit/Adafruit_Mynewt/Documentation/Simulation.md

 # HW Simulation

-You can simulate HW with Mynewt by setting the BSP to `@apache-mynewt-core/hw/bsp/native` and buildig then running the app as a local executable.
+You can simulate HW with Mynewt by setting the BSP to `@apache-mynewt-core/hw/bsp/native`, building, then running the app as detailed below.

 ### Set the BSP to `native`